 The daughter of Bondi terror attack victim Alex Kleytman is spearheading a study to help police, paramedics and other emergency workers better manage the psychological toll of future mass casualty incidents.

-Associate Professor Sabina Kleitman, a University of Sydney psychology expert, launched the project about six months after her father was shot dead while shielding his wife Larisa at the Chanukah by the Sea event in Bondi Beach on 14 December 2025.
+Professor Sabina Kleitman, a psychology academic at the University of Sydney, has spent about a decade researching cognitive fitness and mental resilience.
+After her father was shot dead while shielding his wife, Larisa, at the Chanukah by the Sea event at Bondi Beach on December 14, 2025, she is now seeking to include first responders in that work.

-Associate Professor Kleitman told media outlets she and her mother continue to grapple with profound grief, but the tragedy has strengthened her resolve for Australia to improve its preparedness for terror attacks.
-Her personal experience has deepened her focus on how people react when lives are suddenly shattered.
+Professor Kleitman told media outlets she and her mother continue to grapple with profound grief, but the tragedy has strengthened her resolve to improve Australia’s preparedness for terror attacks.
+Her personal loss has sharpened her focus on how people respond when lives are suddenly shattered.

 “People assume resilience is something you are born with.
-It is, and it is not,” she said.
-“We know people can develop and strengthen it” she told the Daily Telegraph.
+It is, and it is not,” she told The Daily Telegraph.
+“We know people can develop and strengthen it.”

-With more than a decade of work alongside Australia’s defence sector on mental fitness, her latest research, supported by the University of Sydney and Partnered Health, examines responses under extreme pressure.
-It seeks to spot psychological vulnerabilities early and build resilience through training.
+Her latest research, supported by the University of Sydney and Partnered Health, builds on years of work with Australia’s defence sector on mental fitness.
+The project examines how people respond under extreme pressure, aims to identify psychological vulnerabilities early and seeks to build resilience through training.

 The study uses a behavioural computer game in which participants are unaware they are being assessed.
 It aims to uncover hidden weaknesses in coping, decision-making and stress responses to better prepare frontline personnel.